 Step 3.
 Next, type in the command "sfc /scannow", press the Enter key, and wait.
 This command will take much longer to run than the previous command.

 Step 4.
 Once the scan finishes, you'll be shown a message if any corrupt files were repaired.
-Turn off the computer and back on to finalise the repair.
+Turn off the computer and back on to finalize the repair.

 Since the Downloads folder is created by the system, this command will detect if any underlying problems are affecting the folder.
 It also automatically repairs the folder if necessary.